Ethiopia

 With Meles Zenawi’s death, the path has been cleared for a much needed change.
 The successor to Zenawi, Hailemariam Dessalegn seems to lack the political clout that his predecessor enjoyed.
 Hence an immediate change for the better would be too much to ask for.
 Factionalism is bound to increase with the absence of a strong leader.
 The immediate need of the hour is an attempt to alleviate the economic disparity between the Tigreans and the non-Tigreans, which if not carried out, could worsen an already tense situation.

+Despite the relatively unstable political situation, travelling in Ethiopia is usually without much hassles, as the Ethiopians are most welcoming people with a culture and history that give them good reasons to celebrate their country.
 And celebrating their beloved country can be seen on almost every TV, on which music videos showing Ethiopians singing and dancing in the countryside.
 And every Ethiopia love their songs and dances, the coffee ceremonies with incence from glowing coals.
 All these things shine through the Ethiopians and forms a unique Ethiopian or Habeshian identity.

 A real adventure

 Ethiopia is easily one of the most fascinating countries in Africa to visit due to the extremely dramatic landscapes and incredible cultural diversity.
 In the Simien Mountains National Park and Bale Mountains National Park tremendous trekking can be done and in many places you can have innumerable interactions with dozens of animals and birds seen nowhere else on earth.
-When travelling to the Danakil Depression in Northern Ethiopia you will be met by an enchanting and unforgivingly hostile environment offering extreme adventure and striking natural beauty.
-The remote Omo valley in the southwest is also home to untold adventures and house some of Africa’s most fascinating tribes.

 In Lalibela you can wade through incense into a medieval world hewn from stone and watch the line between past and present blur while taking part in striking Christian ceremonies that haven’t changed in more than 1000 years.
 And in Ethiopia’s fertile highlands there are historical treasures like the ancient tombs and obelisks of Aksum to 17th-century castles.